bigchaindb/org/ROADMAP.md

 1. Implement BEP-14 in the JavaScript driver.
 1. Add support for MongoDB authentication by username & password.

+### Done in BigchainDB 2.0 Beta 7, Released on September 28, 2018

+Implement a migration strategy to migrate a running network to use a new and incompatible version of Tendermint.
+We implemented the third scenario described in [BEP-42](https://github.com/bigchaindb/BEPs/tree/master/42).

 ### Goals for the Final Stable Release of BigchainDB 2.0

 There's a loose collection of some BigchainDB 2.0 "TODO" items in the GitHub organization project board named BigchainDB 2.0 TODO: https://github.com/orgs/bigchaindb/projects/5

-1. Migration to future versions should be possible: write about _how_ to do that in various cases.
-See the explanation of what that means in the first paragraph of this section.
-See [BEP-42](https://github.com/bigchaindb/BEPs/tree/master/42).
-Implement one of the options in BEP-42 and test that implementation.
-1. Ongoing: Make changes to keep up with changes in Tendermint before the release of Tendermint 1.0.
+Ongoing: Make changes to keep up with changes in Tendermint before the release of Tendermint 1.0.
 See [the tendermint/tendermint "launch" milestone](https://github.com/tendermint/tendermint/milestone/14)
-1. (Maybe) Change the Dockerfile to use the Alpine (minimal) base image.

 ## Some Goals for BigchainDB 2.1 and Beyond